FAQs for ADUs

 An accessory dwelling unit (ADU) is a second housing unit on the same property as a main house.
 ADUs are almost always smaller than the main house and typically have a separate entrance from the main house.
 They contain all the main features you’d expect to see in a regular home, like a living room, a kitchen, and a bathroom.

 ADUs go by many names, like tiny house, casita, carriage house, granny flat, backyard cottage, and in-law suite.
 Whatever you call them, they’re a flexible option for creating additional living space.
+Our blog post here has more information about the different types of ADUs.

 Why do people build ADUs?